 An increasing number of digital media players such as Netflix, Hulu, Amazon, Apple TV, Roku, and Boxee, among others are challenging the traditionally maintained supremacy of the television as the main entertainment hub.

 According to Sandvine Incorporated in 2018, Netflix accounted for 14.9% of global application traffic share, followed by HTTP MEDIA STREAM and YouTube.

 According to Limelight Networks, online viewing has grown significantly in 2017 as compared to 2016.
 The weighted average global viewing duration was 4.28 hours/week in 2016, which increased to 5.75 hours/week.

 Benefits of Various Online Video and Streaming Sites:

-YouTube TV: One of the benefit of YouTube TV is unlimited DVR storage.
-Recorded programs can be saved up to nine months.
+YouTube TV: One of the benefits of YouTube TV is unlimited DVR storage.
+Recorded programs can be saved for up to nine months.
 Viewers can stream on three devices simultaneously with a subscription.

 Netflix: Netflix allows users to download shows or movies to watch offline.
 Netflix provides the most economical base subscription along with Hulu.
 Moreover, Netflix does not charge to remove ads.

 Hulu: Users can create up to six personal viewer profiles with one subscription.
 Moreover, Hulu offers enhanced cloud DVR, unlimited screens, and no commercials ads.